 Emergency Preparedness: What Does Cal/OSHA Require?

-Develop an emergency action plan that protects employees from disaster and your company from Cal/OSHA citations and fines.
-This emergency preparedness DVD is for employers and brokers with medium to large clients.
-Buy Now – Only $199
+Develop an emergency action plan that protects employees from disaster and your company from Cal/OSHA citations and fines; This emergency preparedness webinar is for employers and brokers with medium to large clients.
+Register Now – Only $169

 Two hours of California State Bar Continuing Education MCLE confirmed – $20 per person

-Who Should Buy: Employers and Brokers with medium to large clients
+Who Should Attend: Employers and Brokers with medium to large clients

 Clyde Trombettas Throughout Clyde’s experiences as an Associate Safety Engineer and District Manager for the Division of Occupational Safety & Health, he has developed a strong understanding of the California occupational safety and health program and State and Federal organizational responsibilities for occupational safety and health.